-Category: IFR (IFR / Prior Approval / Monitored Dupuytren's Contracture - Radiotherapy Local or National EBI National EBI (Evidence Based Interventions) Policy:
+Category: IFR (IFR / Prior Approval / Monitored Dupuytren's Contracture - Radiotherapy Approval) Local or National EBI National EBI (Evidence Based Interventions) Policy:

 Dupuytren's contracture is caused by fibrous bands in the palm of the hand which draw the finger(s) (and sometimes the thumb) into the palm and prevent them from straightening fully.
 Several treatments are available: needle fasciotomy, fasciectomy and dermofasciectomy.
-None is entirely satisfactory with some having slower recovery periods, higher complication rates or higher reoperation rates (for recurrence e) than others.
-Policy: Policy: Policy: Radiotherapy for Dupuytren's contracture is NOT routinely funded.
+None is entirely satisfactory with some having slower recovery periods, higher complication rates or higher reoperation rates (for recurrence) than others.
+Policy: Radiotherapy for Dupuytren's contracture is NOT routinely funded.